theripper93/theripper-premium-hub/premium-changelogs/skill-tree.md

+## Version 0.4.4
+- Skill Trees now match the same sort order of the journal sidebar
+- Switched item creation to item implementation to maximize system integration
+- Showing skill points per group is now optional (default off) you can change it in the skill tree configuration

 ## Version 0.4.3
 - Edit Skill form now has edit tooltip button
 - Journals which are Skill Trees now have a Skill tree button in their header to open the skill tree editor for that journal